Record Number Of Online, Mobile Shoppers During Black Friday Week, Says CTA

 “While perennial Black Friday tech strongholds such as televisions, videogame consoles and laptops dominated shoppers’ baskets, it was also a breakout year for emerging tech,” said DuBravac.
 “These nascent devices, including digital assistant devices, virtual reality and drones, landed on the front page of retailer’s Black Friday ads – and shopper’s baskets – for the first time this year.”

 According to CTA’s overall holiday season outlook, total tech spending during the entire holiday shopping season will increase 3.1 percent to reach a record $36.05 billion in 2016.
 CTA estimates total online holiday sales will grow by 16.4 percent to $84.2 billion, while online sales through mobile devices will grow by 45.2 percent to $20.1 billion.

 Cyber Monday and Looking Ahead

 The shopping week isn’t over yet – 49.4 million U.S. adults (20 percent) plan to shop on Cyber Monday, a record high for the shopping day.

 More Americans than last year say they’ll be completely done (14 percent) or mostly finished (42 percent) with their holiday shopping at the close of the week.
 On the other hand, seven percent of Americans say they have not started shopping, 15 percent have barely started and 22 percent say they still have a lot more holiday shopping left.

-Posted on November 29, 2016 1:42 pm, in Tech Talk, The Family and tagged Black Friday, CTA, gifts, holiday shopping, mobile shopping, Online shopping, tech, Top Tech.
+Posted on November 29, 2016 1:42 pm, in The Family Guy, The Tech Geek and tagged Black Friday, CTA, gifts, holiday shopping, mobile shopping, Online shopping, tech, Top Tech.
 Bookmark the permalink.
 Leave a comment.